connervieira/HealthBox/docs/INSTALL.md

         - **Sign-Out Page** determines where users will be redirected when the want to log out.
         - **Sign-Up Page** determines where users will be redirected if they want to create an account.
     - **Access** determines how users are permitted to access this HealthBox instance.
         - **Admin** is a comma-separated list of users who are allowed to configure this instance.
-These users override the whitelist.
+These users override the access mode (whitelist/blacklist).
         - **Whitelist** is a comma-separated list of users who are exclusively allowed access when HealthBox is in whitelist access mode.
         - **Blacklist** is a comma-separated list of users who are prohibited from accessing HealthBox when in blacklist mode.
             - If HealthBox is in blacklist mode, and this list is left blank, then all users with accounts on the connected DropAuth instance will be able to access HealthBox.